Houston's Line of Duty Firefighters

 When he fulfilled his commitment to the Corps, he continued his quest to serve others as a member of the Houston Fire Department.

 On May 31, 2013 Captain Dowling was seriously injured while leading his crew during the Southwest Inn Fire.
 The fire started in the Bhojan Indian Restaurant, which was in the front of the motel complex.
 During the fire, the roof collapsed, trapping him and four crew members.
+Captain Dowling was the only firefighter rescued from the collapsed building.

 He was transported to Memorial Hermann Hospital where he was treated for his injuries and fought to stay alive.
-During his fight for his life, he was given the nickname, “Iron Bill”, for his relentless efforts to heal and return home to his family.
+During his fight for his life, he was given the nickname, “Iron Bill,” for his relentless efforts to heal and return home to his family.
+“Iron Bill” succumbed to his injuries almost four years later.
+Bill was survived by his soulmate Jacki, and his three children, Forrest, Faith and Foster.

 Claud William Edmonds